 Time: <30 minutes.
 If you have your information handy.

-For all corporations and partnerships, you’ll need to complete Form 7004 for an extension on filing your taxes, which you can do online through the IRS’ e-file service.
+For all corporations and partnerships, you’ll need to complete Form 7004 for an extension on filing your taxes.
+Rather than filing a paper form, you’re likely better off using the IRS’ e-file service.
 Just create an account to get started, and the website will guide you through the rest.

 For each type of return you’re requesting an extension for, you’ll need to submit a separate Form 7004.